whiteboard-tartu/whiteboard/README.md

 ## Tests

-Written tests are inside the tests/ dir.
+Written tests are inside the tests/ directory.
 They are implemented using the pytest module.

 On a terminal, run: